iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 We compute the information content of $z$ as the KL divergence between the distribution of this sample and $N(0,1)$.

 Finally, we postprocess the noisy $z$ by scaling it by the sigmoid of the signal-to-noise ratio.[^14] This ensures that $z$ is kept as-is when its variance consists mostly of useful information and it is nearly zero when its variance consists mostly of noise.
-All this is done 4 times to make a channel dimension of 4.
-Then we apply a projection (with different weights per tensor in the multitensor, ie. per-tensor projections) mapping the channel dimension up to the dimension of the residual stream.
+All this is done 4 times to make a $channel$ dimension of 4.
+Then we apply a projection (with different weights per tensor in the multitensor, ie. per-tensor projections) mapping the $channel$ dimension up to the dimension of the residual stream.

 <img align="right" src="./resources/Multitensor_Sharing.png"  width="50%" style="margin: 20px 0 20px 10px;">